-Bits 7:0 - ISC31, ISC30 - ISC00, ISC00: External Interrupt 3:0 Sense Control Bits
+Bits 7..0 - ISC31, ISC30 - ISC00, ISC00: External Interrupt 3 - 0 Sense Control Bits

-The External Interrupts 3:0 are activated by the external pins INT[3:0] if the SREG I-flag and the corresponding interrupt mask in the EIMSK is set.
-The level and edges on the external pins that activate the interrupts are defined in Table 13-1.
-Edges on INT[3:0] are registered asynchronously.
-Pulses on INT[3:0] pins wider than the minimum pulse width given in "External Interrupts Characteristics" on page 268 will generate an interrupt.
+The External Interrupts 3 - 0 are activated by the external pins INT3:0 if the SREG I-flag and the corresponding interrupt mask in the EIMSK is set.
+The level and edges on the external pins that activate the interrupts are defined in Table 12-1.
+Edges on INT3..INT0 are registered asynchronously.
+Pulses on INT3:0 pins wider than the minimum pulse width given in Table 12-2 will generate an interrupt.
 Shorter pulses are not guaranteed to generate an interrupt.
 If low level interrupt is selected, the low level must be held until the completion of the currently executing instruction to generate an interrupt.
 If enabled, a level triggered interrupt will generate an interrupt request as long as the pin is held low.
 When changing the ISCn bit, an interrupt can occur.
 Therefore, it is recommended to first disable INTn by clearing its Interrupt Enable bit in the EIMSK Register.
 Then, the ISCn bit can be changed.
 Finally, the INTn interrupt flag should be cleared by writing a logical one to its Interrupt Flag bit (INTFn) in the EIFR Register before the interrupt is re-enabled.

-Table 13-1.
+Table 12-1.
 Interrupt Sense Control(1)